makimaki69/IPTV/lists/japan.md

  <h2> All links to "cdns.jp-primehome.com" for watching Japanese TV live streaming are no longer available due to the actions of the streaming side!

 "cdns.jp-primehome.com" is the server of a company that provides paid live distribution of Japanese television broadcasts to Japanese people living outside Japan.

 People who do not have a paid contract with the distributor can no longer access the jp-primehome server using the playlist posted on github and watch the distribution content for free. </h2>
 ＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝

-   <h2> All links to "cdns.jp-primehome.com" for watching Japanese TV live streaming are no longer available due to the actions of the streaming side!

-"cdns.jp-primehome.com" is the server of a company that provides paid live distribution of Japanese television broadcasts to Japanese people living outside Japan.

-People who do not have a paid contract with the distributor can no longer access the jp-primehome server using the playlist posted on github and watch the distribution content for free. </h2>
-＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝＝

 <h1>日本/Japan</h1>

 <h2> 地上波【東京】/Terrestrial【Tokyo】 </h2>